4 Signs Sober Homes Are Right For You

 01 March, 2022

-After finishing inpatient treatment or while attending an outpatient program, many people choose to live in a sober living home.
+After finishing inpatient treatment, a residential drug rehab program, or while attending an outpatient program, many people choose to live in a sober living home.
 Sober living homes, also known as recovery housing, a recovery house, or independent living, provide a controlled living environment for individuals who are recovering from drug or alcohol addiction.

 Different sober living homes offer different levels of support and care.
 For example, some sober livings provide intensive support with rigid requirements for everyone who lives there.
 However, other sober livings are less intensive and only guarantee that other residents will remain sober and that there will be no drugs and alcohol on the premises.